By Steve Bowers (2013)

-At last Jonafan Chan broke the lock on the postern door, and they were out, into the cold, dim darkness of the habitat's permanent night-time.
+As quietly as he could, Jonafan Chan broke the rusty, old lock on the postern door, and they were out, into the cold, dim darkness of the tube's permanent night-time.
 A glimmering patch of glow-bush beckoned them, a hundred metres downslope.
-Crouching amid the waist-high, luminescent shrubs, they ran as best they could towards the warm waters of the Badweedom river, hoping to hide their heat-signatures from enhanced Convocation senses down there.
+Crouching amid the waist-high, luminescent shrubs, they ran as best they could towards the warm waters of the Badwedom river, where they might be able to hide their infra-red signatures from the enhanced eyes of the Convocation.

 Anjel Anqier was wearing only the shift the Convocation doctor had given her; she stumbled like someone in a dream, every now and then standing bolt upright to listen to something Jonafan could not hear.
 She whispered, "Now; they are coming, now.
 Be silent!
 You breathe so hard they could hear you, were you twice as far from the castle!"
 In the blue, green and purple light from the bushes she looked spectral and gaunt, but her grip on his arm was strong.